kildem/pwa-workshop-docs/practice-step0.md

 git clone https://github.com/webmaxru/prog-web-news
 ```

 By default, you will have “main” branch active.
-Let’s switch to wb-step0 branch:
+Let's switch to wb-step0 branch:

 ```console
 git checkout wb-step0